 “Enjoy Viet food the way you decide you like to.
 There are few rules—depending on the dish, you may eat it with chopsticks, spoons, forks, or your hands,” she says.
 “Don’t be afraid to ask people for help if you don’t understand something.
 Vietnamese people are proud of their cuisine and you’ll make quick friends while learning something new.”

-Related Video: How to Make Bun bo Hue
+Related Video: If You Like Pho, You’ll Love Bun bo Hue

 Header image by Chowhound.